 - Straight Through Processing (STP) Broker: These brokers forward client’s orders straight to a third party.
 These agencies execute the client’s order by the forex dealer’s dealing desk & then return it to the broker again.

 But we’ll recommend you choose an NDD broker to avoid possible manipulation by scammers.

 Feature 13: Forex Bonus and Promotion

 To motivate the retail traders & attract potential clients, brokers often announce bonuses.
 We will discuss some of these bonus types, those you’ll see quite often from your beginning stage to the ultimate level.
 The names of these bonuses may be different for different brokers.

 - Welcome Bonus: For attracting new traders, some brokers announce this bonus.
 In this bonus, you’ll get an initial trading credit without depositing any money.
 Although there is a big probability of manipulation, some brokers proceed to this policy.

 - Deposit Bonus: In this case, a trader’s initial deposit becomes double or something like that.
 It means if you deposit 100$, you’ll make a trade of 200$.
 And you need not have any leverages, or you need not maintain any margin requirement.
 You can trade with this whole money without any limitation.
 But you can’t redeem this bonus money.

-- Festival Bonus: During different festivals like Christmas, Black Friday, Thanks, Giving Day or any other national festival brokers usually announce different bonus schemes on trading.
+- Festival Bonus: During different festivals like Christmas, Black Friday, Thanks, Giving Day, or any other national festival, brokers usually announce different trading bonus schemes.

 Besides these bonuses, brokers often announce bonuses to retail traders in terms of their loyalty.
 Additionally, they arrange some promotional contests and the winners get an exclusive bonus for retail trading.